oleg-ai-dev/emg_heb_site/memory-bank/activeContext.md

     *   Created page component `src/pages/AccessibilityStatement.tsx` with provided content, header, footer, styling, and RTL support.
     *   Added route `/הצהרת-נגישות` in `src/App.tsx`.
     *   Added footer links to the new page in `src/pages/Index.tsx`, `src/pages/Blog.tsx`, and `src/pages/BlogPost.tsx`.
-*   **Accessibility Page Styling:** Refined the styling of `src/pages/AccessibilityStatement.tsx` using specific Tailwind classes for better readability and appearance, replacing the generic `prose` class.
+*   **Accessibility Page Styling:** Refined the styling of `src/pages/AccessibilityStatement.tsx`.
+*   **Accessibility Page Banner:** After several attempts with `replace_in_file` failed or caused issues, used `write_to_file` to successfully implement the banner using the single composite image `/images/הצהרת נגישות.jpg` and correct layout.
+Removed duplicate H1 from content.
 *   **Documentation Update:** Updating `activeContext.md` (this file) and `progress.md`.

 ## 3. Next Steps
-1. Update `memory-bank/progress.md` to reflect the completed accessibility page and styling refinement.
+1. Update `memory-bank/progress.md` to reflect the final state of the accessibility page (with banner).
 2. Present the completed task to the user using `attempt_completion`.
 3. Await further instructions from the user.